 The Green Templeton College Big band was set up in the academic year 2018-2019 after an informal survey of students suggested there was enthusiasm for such an initiative.
-In particular, the University has many students who have achieved a high standard of musical playing ability and were looking for informal opportunities to keep up the fun of performing.
-The band meet three times a term on Sunday afternoon rehearsing in the Radcliffe Observatory Common Room.
-The band is a popular choice among students and staff for college events, with recent bookings including the annual garden party, college ball and graduations.
-The band to date comprises: piano, bass, drums, alto saxs, tenor saxs, baritone sax, trumpets, trombones, and male and female singers, either solo or close harmony.
+In particular, the University has many students who have achieved a high standard of musical playing ability and were looking for informal opportunities to keep up the fun of rehearsing and performing.
+The band meet three times a term on Sunday afternoon rehearsing in the Radcliffe Observatory Common Room at GTC.
+The band is a popular choice among students and staff for college events, with bookings including the annual garden party, college ball and graduation days.

 Green Templeton Choir

 The Green Templeton Community Choir was established for beginners who have never sung before as well as more experienced singers – there are no auditions.
 The choir would practice each week in term times, but is currently on hiatus due to coronavirus.

 The Oxford African Choir

 This choir was initiated in November 2017 to share African inspirational and gospel music from across the continent with the wider Oxford community.
 Based at college, the choir is closely associated with The Oxford Africa Society.
 Open to all, both Africans and friends of Africa, it meets at Green Templeton weekly during term time and has performed at several college and University events including Green Templeton’s 10th anniversary garden party.
 For more information, please contact Acheampong Atta-Boateng.